danydguezperez/SeqLengthPlot/README.md

 ## Authors
 -	Dany Domínguez Pérez (danydguezperez@gmail.com)
 -	Maria Vittoria Modica (mariavittoria.modica@szn.it)
--	Collaborators of the DEEPVEN project (Characterizing the Diversity and Activity of Venoms of deep-sea Anthozoa)
+-	Collaborators of the DEEPVEN project - Characterizing the Diversity and Activity of Venoms of deep-sea Anthozoans

 ## SeqLengthPlot.py